The New Cars With the Highest and Lowest Inventory for 2023

-Using CarEdge Data, we identified which new cars have the most and least inventory available in September.
-What we found was shocking.
-In today’s new car market, inventory ranges from just a week’s supply, to a staggering 403-day supply.
+Using CarEdge Insights, we identified which new cars have the most and least inventory available in January 2025.

 Inventory influences negotiability.
 When there’s a glut of cars, dealers will be more inclined to negotiate with you.
 Slim pickings?
 Not so much.
 This valuable insight can give you an edge in your car buying journey, helping you save money and avoid the hassle.